EBA is proud to partner with Virginia DJJ in providing quality, coordinated, and effective community-based services to youth throughout Virginia.

 Potential Providers

 EBA continues to identify providers with the goal of expanding access to high quality, evidence-based services delivered throughout the Commonwealth.
-Given the maturity of the RSC program, EBA will only explore providers that satisfy an identified unmet or under-served region/population for residential or community-based services.
+EBA will explore providers that satisfy an identified unmet or under-served region/population for residential or community-based services.

 Communiques